nikhs247/nsreekum-portfolio/public/content/blog/rust.md

     }
 ```
 **Message Passing with Channels**
 Threads could communicate with each other via shared memory or message passing.
 Using message passing avoids data races and deadlocks.
-In Rust we could use `mpsc` (multipe producer, single consumer) channels to implement message passing.
+In Rust we could use `mpsc` (multiple producer, single consumer) channels to implement message passing.

 Each channel has two endpoints: a transmitter (`tx`) and a receiver (`rx`).
 Thre transmitter could be cloned across multiple threads, but not the receiver.